Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Qualitative Metrics}

-Eventually, qualitative evaluations are often provided by the authors of the papers, especially when the representation is attributable to a lower-dimensional domain, e.g. robot control, where the features can be directly related to physical quantities, such as positions and velocities.
+Eventually, qualitative evaluations are often provided by the authors of the papers, especially when the representation is attributable to a lower-dimensional domain, where the features can be directly related to physical quantities, such as positions and velocities in robot control.
 Visualization of latent representations is crucial for interpretability.
-Because in most cases, it is preferred to keep the dimension of the latent representation higher than the actual state space\footnote{This helps the training of the encoder and the disentangling of the features.}, usually PCA or t-distributed Stochastic Neighbour Embedding (t-SNE) \cite{van2008visualizing} are used to project, linearly and non-linearly, respectively, the latent state variables into a visualizable space, i.e. 2D or 3D, that can be plotted.
-However, complex problems cannot often be reduced to plottable dimensions.
+In most cases, the dimension of the latent representations is chosen higher than the dimension of actual state space to improve the training of the encoder and the disentangling of the features.
+Therefore, usually \acrshort{pca} or t-distributed Stochastic Neighbour Embedding (\acrshort{tsne}) \cite{van2008visualizing} are used to project, linearly and non-linearly, respectively, the latent state variables into visualizable spaces, either 2D or 3D, that can be plotted and interpreted a posteriori.
+However, state representations of complex problems can not be reduced to 2D or 3D.
 Therefore, their interpretability remains an open problem in the literature.